 Skill Level | Is This Course Appropriate for Your Student?

 This technical design course for ages 13-17 features an introduction to the process of 3D printing, as well as best practices for creating successful 3D prints.
 Students will be shown how to set up 3D printers (filament loading, build plate leveling, etc.) but will not actively manage the print process.
-The curriculum will primarily focus on Autodesk 123D Design software fundamentals (Autodesk 123D Design software is free and runs on Mac, PC, and iOS).
+The curriculum will primarily focus on Autodesk Maya design fundamentals.

 In addition, this course will delve into the engineering design process, a series of steps that engineers follow for troubleshooting and product improvement.
 Advanced or returning students may be able to build multiple-component models or models with more advanced geometry at the discretion of the Instructor.